Censorship in Bahrain: Constitutional laws regarding censorship

 The Constitution of the Kingdom of Bahrain outlines freedoms of expression, press and telecommunications in Articles 23–26.

 Article 23 states that citizens are “free to express their opinion and publish it … provided it does not violate the fundamentals of the Islamic faith or the unity of the country and does not provoke sectarianism or communalism.”

 Article 24 claims that “freedom of press, printing and publishing is guaranteed.”

 Article 26 posits that “freedom to use postal correspondence, telegraph and telephone is guaranteed as also their secrecy.
 Correspondence will not be censored or its secrets revealed except in cases stated in law.”

 Many journalists argue that these clauses are open-ended and can be arbitrarily interpreted by Bahraini officials.
 Various sources claim that in practice these rights are not upheld.

 Censored subjects

 Opposition

 Since 2011, a surge of uprisings and demonstrations have taken place against the current regime, as part of the Arab Springs.
 This opposition to the government has been met with increased repression and harsher censoring measures for dissidents.

 One source states authorities “have held secret trials where protesters have been sentenced to death, arrested prominent mainstream opposition politicians, jailed nurses and doctors who treated injured protesters, seized the health care system that had been run primarily by Shiites, fired 1,000 Shiite professionals and canceled their pensions, detained students and teachers who took part in the protests, beat and arrested journalists, and forced the closure of the only opposition newspaper.”

-Other repressive tactics deployed by the government against opposing figures, activists and journalists include arrests, torture, and the revocation of one's citizenship.
+Other repressive tactics deployed by the government against opposing figures, activists and journalists include arrests, torture, and the revocation of citizenship.